Great to be back, Rushlinbaugh, the fastest three hours in media meeting and surpassing all audience expectations every day.

 I mean, the left has done two things.

-Sometime during the late nineties, maybe in the early 2000s, Bush administration, there were s there were a couple of well-known conservative magazine editors, and David Brooks at the New York Times, who said that the idea of conservatism meaning small limited government is gone.
+Sometime during the late 90s, maybe in the early 2000s, the Bush administration, there were a couple of well-known conservative magazine editors and David Brooks at the New York Times, who said that the idea of conservatism meaning small limited government is gone.

 That's not what people want.

-They maintained that we lost that argument, that what people actually want is a large government doing a lot of things with a very active executive who is really smart doing it.
+They maintain that we lost that argument, that what people actually want is a large government doing a lot of things with a very active executive who is really smart doing it.

 People don't want a small government.